 OTRF offers three unique continuing education opportunities for athletic trainers.
 Each program is a progressive curriculum that prepares athletic trainers for careers in clinical settings.
 Dr. Chudik, in conjunction with OTRF, is one of only a few orthopaedic surgeons in the United States providing this type of educational opportunity for athletic trainers.

 Each program has specific requirements and a separate application process.

 OTRF supports Dr. Steven Chudik's orthopaedic athletic training residency program.
-This one-year program immerses athletic trainers in clinical, surgical and didactic experiences that prepare them to make an immediate impact on an orthopaedic practic's care and productivity.
+This 13-month program immerses athletic trainers in clinical, surgical and didactic experiences that prepare them to make an immediate impact on an orthopaedic practice's care and productivity.

 Once destined for careers along the athletic sidelines, athletic trainers today are increasingly expanding their roles into health care, the performing arts, business, education and manufacturing.
 One of the newest career opportunities in health care is working alongside orthopaedic surgeons in clinical practices.
 Unfortunately, there have been few educational opportunities for athletic trainers to attain the skills and training necessary to work in this role.
 Through OTRF, Dr. Steven Chudik provides certified athletic trainers a six-month, or one-year career development and education (CDE) opportunity to help prepare them for careers in clinical settings.
 To apply, download and complete the application.